 The Directors, the Manager and Global Distributor, the Investment Manager, the Administrator, any Distributor and the Depositary and their respective affiliates, officers, directors and shareholders, partners, employees and agents are or may be involved in other financial, investment and professional activities which may on occasion cause a conflict of interest with the management of the Company and/or their respective roles with respect to the Company.
-These activities may include managing or advising other funds, purchases and sales of financial instruments, banking and investment management services, securities lending agency services, brokerage services, currency hedging services, valuation of unlisted investments (in circumstances in which fees payable to the entity valuing such investments may increase as the value of the investments increases) and serving as directors, officers, advisers or agents of other funds or companies, including funds or companies in which the Company may invest.
+These activities may include managing or advising other funds, purchases and sales of financial instruments, banking and investment management services, securities lending agency services, brokerage services, currency hedging services, valuation of unlisted investments may increase as the value of the investments increases) and serving as directors, officers, advisers or agents of other funds or companies, including funds or companies in which the Company may invest.